 All structures, people, and infrastructure within the participating communities are vulnerable to earthquake damage, however, due to the low risk of occurrence, only a minimum level-1 HAZUS-MH 500-year probability event analysis was conducted.
-The 500-Year HAZUS-MH modeled event for Wharton County and the participating communities produced a maximum PGA of 1.48% g (Figure 11-4), which is lower than the FEMA PGA minimum requirement for earthquake analysis (3% g).
-The potential shaking (0.0148 PGA) of the 500-year event in Wharton County (and all participating communities) creates a 'weak' perceived shaking with no potential damage on the USGS Instrumental Intensity Scale.
+The 500-Year HAZUS-MH modeled event for Wharton County and the participating communities produced a maximum PGA of 1.48%g (Figure 11-4), which is lower than the FEMA PGA minimum requirement for earthquake analysis (3%g).
+A future event could produce potential shaking of 0.0148 PGA in magnitude during a 500-year event in Wharton County (and all participating communities) creating a 'weak' to 'light' perceived shaking with no potential damage based on the USGS Instrumental Intensity Scale.
 While the probability of an event is rare, if an event were to occur, it would be of minimal magnitude with no damage.

 Due to no previous earthquake events in the planning area and the rare likelihood that such an earthquake event may occur for Wharton County and the participating communities, annualized economic losses from the HAZUS-MH 500-Year modeled event produced \$0.
-Wharton County and participating communities can expect no loss of functionality for critical facilities and infrastructures, utility, transportation, and other essential services.
+Wharton County and participating communities can expect no loss of functionality for critical facilities and infrastructures, utility, transportation, and other essential services, but an event causing such damage is not considered impossible.

-- City of East Bernard The City of East Bernard is classified as 'No Exposure' due to a PGA of less than 2%, the number of previous events (0), probability of future events (minimal), and local knowledge. - City of El Campo The City of El Campo is classified as 'No Exposure' due to a PGA of less than 2%, the number of previous events (0), probability of future events (minimal), and local knowledge. - City of Wharton The City of Wharton is classified as 'No Exposure' due to a PGA of less than 2%, the number of previous events (0), probability of future events (minimal), and local knowledge. - Wharton County (Unincorporated Area) There are no fault lines throughout the Unincorporated Areas of Wharton County.
+- City of East Bernard The City of East Bernard is classified as 'Low' due to a PGA of less than 2%, the number of previous events (0), probability of future events (minimal), and local knowledge.
+A future probabilistic event is expected to cause little to no damage to the area. - City of El Campo The City of El Campo is classified as 'Low' due to a PGA of less than 2%, the number of previous events (0), probability of future events (minimal), and local knowledge.
+A future probabilistic event is expected to cause little to no damage to the area. - City of Wharton The City of Wharton is classified as 'Low' due to a PGA of less than 2%, the number of previous events (0), probability of future events (minimal), and local knowledge.
+A future probabilistic event is expected to cause little to no damage to the area. - Wharton County (Unincorporated Area) There are no fault lines throughout the Unincorporated Areas of Wharton County.
 The closest fault lines are located approximately 55 miles to the west in Fayette and Gonzales counties.
 However, if an earthquake were to occur in the Unincorporated Areas of Wharton County, damages to critical facilities and major thoroughfares (such as US 59 or US 90) could delay emergency service support from neighboring communities.
 Rural residents and property are more vulnerable as response times could be limited.
 Rural roadways with single-lane crossings or crossings currently in need of improvements increase the risk and vulnerability to these residents as emergency response efforts would be further compromised.
+Future events in the Unincorporated Areas of Wharton County are considered 'Low'.